Table of Contents

 - Any sensitive data (such as credit card information)

 Caching with WP Rocket

-- Optimize CSS delivery – Optimizing CSS delivery eliminates render-blocking CSS on your site for faster load time.
+- Remove Unused CSS – eliminates render-blocking CSS on your site for faster load time.
 You can either load CSS asynchronously or remove unused CSS files (the preferred method).

 - Optimize Google Fonts – combines, preloads, and loads the Google Font file asynchronously (i.e., without render blocking).

 With all these features, you can get a blazing-fast website in the blink of an eye, which eventually results in: